NamelesssNerd/Docker/README.md

 Commands | Descriptions
 --- | ---
-docker run ubuntu | Pull the ubuntu image and make a container with default name docker image prune -a | remove all the unused docker images docker inspect <image_id> | gives the information about the installed docker image having the current image_id docker image rm <image_id> | remmoving the docker image with given image_id
+docker run ubuntu | Pull the ubuntu image and make a container with default name docker pull <image> | downloads an image from a registry.
+Example: docker pull ubuntu docker build <path> | builds an image from a Dockerfile.
+Example: docker build. docker tag <image> <repository>:<tag> | tags an image with a repository and tag.
+Example: docker tag my-image my-repo:1.0 docker push <repository>:<tag> | pushes an image to a registry.
+Example: docker push my-repo:1.0 docker rmi <image> | removes an image.
+Example: docker rmi my-image docker image prune -a | remove all the unused docker images docker inspect <image_id> | gives the information about the installed docker image having the current image_id docker image rm <image_id> | remmoving the docker image with given image_id